garrandall/popular-music-data/tracks/do-not-pass-me-by-m-c--hammer.md

 There's something special about the way that You hold me make me you shake me you take me than you mold me But in my hE‰art in my soul and in my spirit
 The love of god every day I've gotta be near it
-He took me to the water i went down in your name
+He took me to the water I went down in your name
 I repented all my sins
 I haven't been the same
 My knees started shaking